A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Background of foundation models

-\paragraph{Time Series Foundation Models.} The increasing richness of time-series data and its wide range of applications have thrust TSFMs into the spotlight as a promising direction for time series analysis~\cite{jin2023large, liang2024foundation}.
+The increasing richness of time-series data and its wide range of applications have thrust TSFMs into the spotlight as a promising direction for time series analysis~\cite{jin2023large, liang2024foundation}.
 TSFMs aim to harness the power of the FM paradigm to develop generalized models adept at understanding and forecasting time series data across diverse domains.
 By leveraging large-scale time series datasets, TSFMs hold the promise of attaining superior performance across a spectrum of time series tasks, offering a unified framework that can expedite research and application development in this field.
 Based on the nature of time series, TSFMs can be classified into general-purpose TSFMs dealing with standard time series and domain-specific TSFMs focusing on particular tasks such as traffic forecasting and clinical diagnosis.
-General-purpose TSFMs predominantly utilize single or multiple data modalities to craft robust models targeting specific time series tasks, such as Lag-Llama~\cite{rasul2023lag}, TimeGPT-1~\cite{garza2023timegpt}, TTMs~\cite{ekambaram2024ttms}, and TSMixer~\cite{ekambaram2023tsmixer} for zero-shot forecasting, and Voice2Series~\cite{yang2021voice2series}, TS2Vec~\cite{yue2022ts2vec}, and SimMTM~\cite{dong2024simmtm} for classification.
+General-purpose TSFMs predominantly utilize single or multiple data modalities to craft robust models targeting specific time series tasks, such as Voice2Series~\cite{yang2021voice2series}, TS2Vec~\cite{yue2022ts2vec}, and SimMTM~\cite{dong2024simmtm} for classification; UniTime~\cite{liu2024unitime} for cross-domain prediction; UniTS~\cite{gao2024units} for multi-task learning; and TimesFM~\cite{das2023decoder}, TimeGPT-1~\cite{garza2023timegpt}, TTMs~\cite{ekambaram2024ttms}, and TSMixer~\cite{ekambaram2023tsmixer} for zero-shot forecasting.
 Domain-specific TSFMs have distinct focuses and architectures tailored to the requirements of the downstream tasks.
-In the transportation sector, TSFMs typically employ graph structures, such as GNNs, to capture the spatio-temporal interactions within dynamic traffic systems.
+In the transportation sector, TSFMs typically employ graph structures, such as graph neural networks (GNNs), to capture the spatio-temporal interactions within dynamic traffic systems.
 For instance, STGCL~\cite{liu2022contrastive} and SPGCL~\cite{li2022mining} explore the integration of contrastive learning into spatio-temporal graph forecasting, while ST-LLM~\cite{liu2024spatial} combines spatio-temporal information with a partially frozen LLM to enhance traffic predictions.
-Additionally, TSFMs in the medical domain usually place greater emphasis on capturing the historical and hierarchical characteristics of patient data.
-For example, COMET~\cite{wang2024contrast} utilizes a multi-granularity contrastive learning framework to exploit data consistencies across different levels (e.g., observation-level and patient-level) in various medical time series, showcasing its potential benefits in complex disease diagnosis.
+Additionally, TSFMs in the medical domain usually place greater emphasis on capturing the hierarchical characteristics of patient data.
+For example, FORMED~\cite{huang2024repurposing} can easily capture domain knowledge and be adapted to unseen cohorts with minimum training by repurposing a pre-trained TimesFM.
+COMET~\cite{wang2024contrast} utilizes a multi-granularity contrastive learning framework to exploit data consistencies across different levels (e.g., observation-level and patient-level) in various medical time series, showcasing its potential benefits in complex disease diagnosis.